Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 Original transcripts from all academic work after high school should be submitted via the NursingCAS application portal.

-Alternative Program Tracks (Dual Enrollment)
+Alternative Tracks

 • Acute Surgical Pain Management Fellowship+--

-Dual Enrollment: DNAP Completion and Acute Surgical Pain Management (ASPM) Fellowship
+Enrollment: DNAP Completion and Acute Surgical Pain Management (ASPM) Fellowship

 Attain the highest qualifications possible in both your acute pain clinical practice and academic credentials with a path that brings both together – MTSA’s Doctorate in Nurse Anesthesia Practice, and the Acute Surgical Pain Management Fellowship.